memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/create.md

 ### 2.1 Creating a relationship between two nodes

-To create a relationship between two nodes we need to specify which nodes either by creating them or filtering them with the `WHERE` clause.
+To create a relationship between two nodes, we need to specify which nodes either by creating them or filtering them with the `WHERE` clause.

 ```openCypher